AbhirupRudra/SMART-CLOCK/README.md

 This is a smart clock made using arduino, MAX7219 dot matrix display, RTC module and 3 push buttons.
 This clock will show time, date, day, month, year in regular interval of time.
+User can also set the time without changing the code.